markmnl/fmsg/SPECIFICATION.md

 ### Notes

-* A new connection is opened from the receiving host to the purported sender (defined in origin field of the message header) so the receiving host can verify sending host indeed exists _and_ can prove they are sending this message (in the CHALLENGE, CHALLENGE RESP exchange).
+* When challenging, a new connection is opened from the receiving host to the purported sender so the receiving host can verify sending host indeed exists _and_ can prove they are sending this message (in the CHALLENGE, CHALLENGE RESP exchange).
 * A host reaching the TERMINATE step SHOULD tear down connection(s) without regard for the other end because they must be either malicious or not following the protocol!
 * Where a message is being sent and connection closed in the diagram, closing only starts after message is sent/received, i.e. not concurrently.